FACTBOX - Countries' reactions to Snowden's asylum applications

 NO DECISION

-*Snowden has withdrawn his asylum application to Russia, according to the Kremlin.
+* Snowden has withdrawn his asylum application to Russia, according to the Kremlin.
+(Compiled by Raissa Kasolowsky; Editing by Mark Heinrich)